-Over 450 bird species have been reported in Big Bend, more than any other U.S. national park, with the Colima Warbler as possibly the most famous.
+Big Bend has over 450 reported bird species, more than any other U.S. national park, with the Colima Warbler as possibly the most famous bird.

 Regardless of how much time you spend here, you’ll never see it all.
 So where should you focus your time to see as many west Texas birds as possible in a single trip?